kaidez/typescript-duck-simulator/notes.md

 * TypeScript only injected code when there was class inheritance...it built the `_extends` method in the way described in _JavaScript Web Applications_ by Alex Macaw.
 Is that still true or does it do other types of code injection?

 * edX MIGHT have a free course <a href="https://www.edx.org/course/introduction-typescript-microsoft-dev201x-1">here</a> after April 18th, 2016.
 Watch that space!!!!

+* importing libraries like jQuery as CommonJS modules doesn't _appear_ to be doable.
+AMD may be the only way to use them.